h4kuy4/Quick_comment/README.md

 A simple plugin to comment your code with a hotkey written in lua.
 ## Usage
 At `normal` mode press `co` will comment the uncommented line or uncomment the commented line under curosr.
-At `visual` mode press `co` will comment the uncommented lines and uncomment the commented lines you select.
 e.g.
 ```lua
 print("Hello World!")